99 Ranch Market: Store layout and offerings

 In design, 99 Ranch Market stores are similar to mainstream American supermarkets, with aisles that are wider and less cluttered than in most other Chinese markets.
 The supermarket accepts credit cards for totals above US$5.00 whereas many markets in old Chinatowns do not.
 Also, a scant handful of 99 Ranch Market locations have an in-store branch of East West Bank, a major Chinese American bank.

 Most 99 Ranch Market locations have a full-service take-out deli serving a combination of Cantonese, Taiwanese, and Sichuan fare.
-Some of the delis in the markets also feature sushi, or pre-cooked meats, such as Cantonese roast duck (huo ya) and barbecued pork (Char Siu).
+Some of the delis in the markets also feature sushi, or pre-cooked meats, such as Cantonese roast duck and char siu.
 These stores also have a bakery with decorated cakes and fresh Chinese pastries; most of the bread products and pastries sold in the markets are no longer being made inside the store.
 The 99 Ranch locations that do not have delicatessens and/or bakeries simply operate as bare-bones markets.

 99 Ranch Market used to operate a membership VIP card program and send out direct mail circulars with coupons.
 All of these programs and promotions were discontinued in August 2007, in favor of offering all customers the same price benefits.
 Although the chain remains successful and popular, prices are on average generally higher when compared to smaller non-chain Chinese groceries.
 In 2014, 99 Ranch Market re-launched a new point rewards program known as the Super Rewards Card, where customers gain 1 point for every pre-tax dollar spent.
 The chain also regularly runs sweepstakes giveaways, having worked with automakers such as Lexus, BMW, and Toyota.

 The chain also runs major advertising campaigns, including in-print ads in Chinese-language newspapers such as World Journal and radio ads on Chinese-language radio in Southern California.

-Regional monikers
+Monikers

-In Northern California, 99 Ranch is known as "Ranch 99" because the 99 Ranch signs in NorCal have the "99" part of the logo located between "Ranch" and "Market".
+99 Ranch is sometimes referred to as "Ranch 99" because the 99 Ranch signs in this region have the "99" part of the logo located between "Ranch" and "Market".